What Is a Shared Inbox? The Complete Guide for Teams in 2026

 Table of contents

-If your team uses shared inboxes like support@, sales@, or info@, you already know the pain.
-Emails get lost.
-Two people reply to the same customer.
-Nobody knows who is handling what.
-And forwarding threads back and forth wastes everyone's time.
-A shared inbox solves all of that.
-In this guide, you will learn exactly what a shared inbox is, how it works, when your team needs one, and how to choose the right tool for your workflow.
+If your team runs on shared addresses like support@, sales@, or info@, you already know the failure modes: emails get lost, two people reply to the same customer, nobody knows who is handling what, and forwarding threads back and forth wastes everyone's time.
+A shared inbox fixes that.
+This guide covers what a shared inbox is, how it works, when your team needs one, and how to choose the right tool for your workflow.

 What is a shared inbox?